WHSX

 WHSX (99.1 FM) is a radio station broadcasting a country music format.
 Licensed to Edmonton, Kentucky, the station serves the Bowling Green metropolitan area.
-The station is owned by Vikki Froggett and David Ray Froggett, Jr., through licensee South 65 Communications, LLC.
+The station is owned by Vikki Froggett and David Ray Froggett Jr. through licensee South 65 Communications, LLC.

 History

-WHSX debuted on September 29, 1989, with the call sign WSRG.
-On January 30, 1990, the station changed its call sign to WKNK, and on September 1, 2005, to the current WHSX.
+The station's construction permit was issued on September 29, 1989, with the call sign WSRG.
+On January 30, 1990, the station changed its call sign to WKNK, with the station airing its inaugural broadcast in April 1990.
+The station has been airing a country format from its beginning.

+On September 1, 2005, the station changed its callsign to the current WHSX.